Laura Gillen: Early political career

-In 2017, Gillen narrowly defeated incumbent Anthony J. Santino for Hempstead Town Supervisor, becoming the first Democrat in 100 years elected to the position.
+In 2017, Gillen narrowly defeated incumbent Anthony J. Santino for Hempstead Town Supervisor, becoming the first Democrat in over 100 years elected to the position.
 In that election, Gillen was outspent by $1.2 million dollars and won by a margin of 2,268 votes.

 During her 2017 campaign for supervisor, Gillen criticized Santino's treatment of fellow town board members Bruce Blakeman and Erin King-Sweeney.
 The two town board members took issue with a Santino proposal to restrict board members from taking more than $125,000 in outside income.
 While Santino denied it, the two attorneys argued that it was an attempt to throw them off the board.
 Blakeman would later cross party lines to endorse Gillen in October.

 In May 2018, Gillen released a five year capital plan which included rehabilitation of a town 311 facility and a water testing lab and $160 million in capital highway spending.

 Gillen lost her 2019 bid for reelection as supervisor to Republican Donald X. Clavin Jr., then the town's receiver of taxes.